datwiz/analytics-workspace/README.md

 provided in the workspace are Docker container based with data and config directories linked to the local filesystem.

-*WARNING:* This workspace is inteneded to be used in conjunction with Docker for Mac.
-If this workspace is deployed to a different Docker environment, such as a linux native environment, the security settings for the services MUST be modified to enable security required when services are able to accessed from beyond the local host OS.
+*WARNING:* This workspace is intended to be used in conjunction with *Docker for Mac*.
+If this workspace is deployed to a different Docker environment, such as a linux native environment, the security settings MUST be modified to enable security required when services are able to accessed from beyond the local host OS.

 ## Analytics Workspace Services
 The following services are provided in the workspace: